EliasAL2/EliasAL2.github.io/_pages/about.md

 **2. Flamingo:**

-Flamingo is an advanced vision-language model designed to seamlessly integrate visual and textual data.
+Flamingo[5] is an advanced vision-language model designed to seamlessly integrate visual and textual data.
 It uses a combination of pre-trained vision and language models, allowing it to excel in a variety of tasks that require understanding and generating content based on both images and text.
 The architecture of Flamingo includes a visual encoder to process images and a language model to handle text, filling the gap between these two types of data.
 Trained on extensive datasets containing both images and corresponding textual descriptions, Flamingo learns to understand the complex relationships between visual elements and their corresponding texts.
 This capability makes Flamingo highly effective in applications such as image captioning, where it generates descriptive captions for images, and visual question answering, where it provides accurate answers based on the content of images.
 Again, below is a little demonstration.